Cowboy Beef, Beer & Black Bean Chili Recipe Wins Awards!

 I’ve been asked several times to share my recipe so here it goes!

-(NOTE: I often serve this delicious bone-warming chili with a big batch of homemade Jalapeno Cornbread cooked up fresh in my grandmother’s cast-iron skillet!)
+(NOTE: I often serve this delicious bone-warming meal with a big batch of homemade Jalapeno Cornbread cooked up fresh in my grandmother’s cast-iron skillet!)

 Jalapeno cornbread goes perfectly with a large bowl of beef, black bean and dark beer chili. #TexasHomesteader